PRML/PRMLT/README.md

 Design Goal
 -------
 * Succinct: The code is extremely compact.
 Minimizing code length is a major goal.
 As a result, the core of the algorithms can be easily spotted.
-* Efficient: Many tricks to speedup Matlab code were applied (eg. vectorization, matrix factorization, etc.).
-Usually, functions in this package are orders faster than Matlab builtin ones (eg. kmeans).
+* Efficient: Many tricks to speedup Matlab code are applied (eg. vectorization, matrix factorization, etc.).
+Usually, functions in this package are orders faster than Matlab builtin ones (e.g. kmeans).
 * Robust: Many tricks for numerical stability are applied, such as computing probability in log domain, square root matrix update to enforce matrix symmetry\PD, etc.
 * Readable: The code is heavily commented.
 Corresponding formulas in PRML are annoted.
 Symbols are in sync with the book.
 * Practical: The package is not only readable, but also meant to be easily used and modified to facilitate ML research.
 Many functions in this package are already widely used (see [Matlab file exchange](http://www.mathworks.com/matlabcentral/fileexchange/?term=authorid%3A49739)).